scarletbright/avalanche-docs/docs/v1.0/en/tools/avalanche.js/README.md

 ### Spending the UTXOs

-The `makeBaseTx()` helper function sends a single asset type.
+The `buildBaseTx()` helper function sends a single asset type.
 We have a particular assetID whose coins we want to send to a recipient address.
 This is an imaginary asset for this example which we believe to have 400 coins.
 Let's verify that we have the funds available for the transaction.

 ```js
 let assetid = "23wKfz3viWLmjWo2UZ7xWegjvnZFenGAVkouwQCeB9ubPXodG6"; //avaSerialized string